rydmike/flex_color_scheme/README.md

      This feature was deprecated after v1.13.2.

    * For `TabBarTheme` a default design that fits with surface color is used, instead of one that fits with the app bar color.
-Including this in the theme design is still being evaluated.
-It might be removed in the final release in preference for guidance on how to theme it like this when so needed.

    * The `BottomNavigationBarThemeData` uses color scheme primary color for the selected item.
 Flutter defaults to secondary color.
 Primary color